madhaven/Mixie/README.md

   This issue was solved by letting the script append each track to the playlist one by one.

   This was still not so convenient because the script had to load up all the songs in the library on startup, that introduced delays.
-* The latest version uses a dictionary to map tags and tracks.
+* The next version used a python dictionary to map tags and tracks.
   This is way faster as it only has to load a single dictionary db and does not have to deal with singular file saves.
+  The dictionary is saved as a text file.
+This might not be an optimum strategy but is left as a concern for later.
   > Using [pickle](https://docs.python.org/3/library/pickle.html) to handle the db saves is a possible option.
+* I'm currently working on fixing the architecture to be more modular so that it becomes easier to get new ideas in.